Mardie328/alx-low_level_programming/0x00-hello_world/README.md

 0x00.
 C - Hello, World

-This project contains scripts that carries out various specific functions.
+This project contains scripts that carry out various specific functions.

 Task 0 - a script that runs a C file through the preprocessor and save the result into another file.